2024-25 Catalog

 PLAN OF STUDY FOR PRE-HEALTH STUDENTS

 Many College of Health students enter Lehigh with a plan to continue graduate-level work in a health-related discipline.
 Pre-health students at Lehigh can major in any area, provided they also complete the prerequisite coursework set forth by the medical, dental, or other professional programs they are interested in.
 Students interested in attending medical school or other health-related schools should contact The Center for Career & Professional Development (careercenter@lehigh.edu) and ask to be enrolled in the Pre-Health Advising Course Site.
 The proposed plan of study below should be discussed with your adviser.
+Please note that pre-health prerequisites cannot be applied as major electives but will instead be listed as free electives on your transcript.

 First Year